 Automated pill dispensers are devices that are programmed to automatically open at a certain time, making an audible noise as they do so, to remind people to take their pills.
 Other varieties of pill dispensers use an alarm system and vibrate to inform the patient that it is time to take their medication.

 Memory loss is the most common symptom of dementia.
 This can cause sufferers to get lost, forgetting where they live or where they were going.
-An elderly personal alarm can help with this, especially if it is a pendant personal alarm device that lets you talk directly to a person.
+An elderly personal alarm for dementia patients can help with this, especially if it is a pendant personal alarm device that lets you talk directly to a person.
 This is a really helpful way of putting someone's mind at ease, especially if they need to be home alone sometimes.

 There are a lot of features on this type of pendant alarm, it can still be used as a personal home alarm, but it can also use a mobile phone signal to send a text with its location.
-The fact that the wearer can use it to talk to a family member or a trained Response Center Operator means that you will be able to help and reassure a loved one wherever they are.
+The fact that the wearer can use it to talk to a family member or a trained Response Centre Operator means that you will be able to help and reassure a loved one wherever they are.

-What is a wearable monitoring devise?
+What is a wearable monitoring device?

 If you buy a SureSafe device with a combined personal alarm and GPS tracker, it will feature a fall detector.
 This means that if the wearer falls when out and about they will be able to call for help.
 It will also work inside the home and does not use a landline.